-All of the following must be completed no later than March 1: Upon receiving a recommendation from the Vice President for Academic Affairs, the President decides either to approve or disapprove the request for tenure and/or promotion.
-The President then reports his decision to the VPAA, Dean of Instruction, the department chair, the Promotion and Tenure Review Committee, and the faculty member.
+All of the following must be completed no later than March 1: Upon receiving a recommendation from the VPAA, the President decides either to approve or disapprove the request for tenure and/or promotion.
+The President then reports his decision to the VPAA, department chair, Promotion and Tenure Review Committee, and the faculty member.
 If the President approves the request for tenure, s/he submits it to the Regional University System of Oklahoma Board of Regents, normally at the April meeting.
-The President then reports the Regents' action to the VPAA, the Dean of Instruction, the department chair, the Promotion and Tenure Review Committee and Tenure Review Committee and the faculty member.
+The President then reports the Regents' action to the VPAA, department chair, Promotion and Tenure Review Committee and the faculty member.

 If the applicant withdraws the application by the January 30 deadline, the application does not proceed to the President.
 If, as a result of an appeal decision, the tenure/promotion procedure is renewed, the VPAA's recommendation will be made by March 15.
 If the VPAA's decision is to recommend denial of tenure/promotion, the applicant will have the opportunity to withdraw the application.
 The withdrawal must be filed by March 30.
 If the application is withdrawn, it will not proceed to the President.
+A withdrawal of the application marks the completion of the process.